Asymmetric emissions of neutrinos in the cooling of rotating proto-neutron stars: Numerical Methods and Models

 The concrete procedure is the following.
 We start with an arbitrarily chosen configuration, normally a non-rotating one as a solution of the Tolman–Oppenheimer–Volkoff (TOV) equation.
 We solve equations \ref{eq:Eins1} through \ref{eq:Eins4} to obtain the metric components for this initial configuration as a very crude approximation.
 We set an angular velocity profile on the equator \(\Omega=\Omega(\varpi)\) with \(\varpi\) being the cylindrical radius and integrate Eq. \ref{eq:euler-ph} in the \(\theta\) direction to obtain \(\Omega(r, \theta)\).
 Then we integrate Eq. \ref{eq:Euler1} in the radial direction along each radial ray to obtain the matter distribution.
 For this new configuration, we calculate the metric components anew and repeat the procedure until convergence is obtained.

-In the general baroclinic case, we assume that the entropy distribution in space is given.
+In the general baroclinic case, we employ that the entropy distribution in space is given.
 Note that no first integral is required in this formulation unlike most of other methods \cite{Fujisawa_2015}.
-In this paper, we assume pseudo barotropic EOS's, i.e., pressure \(p\) (as well as \(s\) and \(Y_e\)) as a function of the density \(\rho\) alone, which are read off from the non-rotating PNS models of \cite{Nakazato_2018} at the designated post-explosion times (\(t=2, 6, 10, 20, 30\)s).
+In this paper, we assume pseudo barotropic EOS's that differ from the EOS employed in the PNS cooling simulations or in the neutrino transfer calculations and are constructed as follows: the density \(\rho(r)\), pressure \(p(r)\), specific entropy \(s(r)\) and electron fraction \(Y_e(r)\) are read off from the non-rotating PNS-cooling models of \cite{Nakazato_2018} at the designated post-explosion times (\(t=2, 6, 10, 20, 30\)s) and regarded the correspondences \(\rho(r)\) vs \(p(r)\), \(s(r)\) and \(Y_e (r)\) at the same radial point as the pseudo barotropic EOS.
+We think that this method reproduces better the original features in the profiles.
+Then the rotational equilibria is solved for the given rotation laws.
 The resultant rotations are cylindrical (modulo general relativistic corrections).
 In this paper, we consider a model sequence of uniform-rotation, i.e., \(\Omega(\varpi)=\) const., and another sequence of differential-rotation given by \(\Omega(\varpi)=\frac{\Omega_c}{1+\varpi^2/r_e^2}\) with \(r_e\) being the equatorial radius, in addition to a non-rotational model sequence for comparison.
-Along each sequence, the total angular momentum (and the baryonic mass) is approximately constant.
+Along each sequence, the total angular momentum (and the baryonic mass) is approximately constant as mass accretion or loss as well as magnetic fields are neglected in this paper.
 The values of angular momentum adopted in this paper are corresponding to the ratio of rotation energy to gravitational energy, \(|T/W|\), of \(\sim0.05\).
 The baryonic mass is \(M_b\sim 1.47M_{\odot}\).
 The characteristic quantities (the central density \(\rho_c\), the gravitational mass \(M_G\), the rotation period at the equatorial plane \(P_e\), the total angular momentum \(J\), the ratio of rotation energy to gravitational mass energy \(|T/W|\) and the ratio of the polar radius to the equatorial radius \(r_p/r_{eq}\)) in addition to the baryonic mass \(M_b\) are summarized for all models in Table \ref{tab:carquan}.